JujuAdams/Chatterbox/docs/latest/getting-started.md

 ## Further YarnScript features

 YarnScript is considerably more complex than showing content and options and navigating through branching dialogue.
-YarnScript offers you variables, conditional logic, metadata, string insertion and so much more.
+YarnScript offers you variables, conditional logic, metadata, string insertion and [so much more](concept-yarn-script).
+I'd like to highlight a couple key features here, ones that are uniquely helpful when writing interactive storylines for your game.

+Firstly, the `<<jump>>` action allows you to move between nodes in a YarnScript source file.
+The syntax for this action is `<<jump NameOfNode>>`.
+You can also jump to a node whose name is stored in a variable (and we saw an example of this earlier) by simply inserting the variable into the action, like so: `<<jump $nodeVariable>>` where `$nodeVariable` is the variable that holds the name of the node to jump to.

+There's more, however! `<<jump>>` can also allow you to jump to a node in a _different_ source file entirely.
+You must have previously loaded the source file into memory using `ChatterboxLoadFromFile()`, and you can jump to a node into another file using this syntax: `<<jump filename.yarn:NameOfNode>>`.
+If you want to jump to node outside the current source file then you **must** specify the filename.

+?> Remember, node names must be unique _within_ a YarnScript file.
+Node names are allowed to collide _between_ source files.
+This is useful for templating character interactions.

+The other powerful feature is **Chatterbox variables**.